AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

   1. the student has not paid for any lesson(refer to track for more info)
   2. the student does not have any lesson (refer to addLesson for more info)
   3. If `edu/` is omitted, the education level defaults to `UNKNOWN`.
+  4. If `edu/` is used but left empty or contains only spaces (e.g., ' '), the education level defaults to `UNKNOWN`.

 Examples:
 * `addstu n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 edu/primary 3`